mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 circumstances.
-The ability to exceed the speed of sound in most atmospheres is academic, as local regulations tend to limit supersonic flight to well-defined corridors and many urban jurisdictions require autopilot control and velocities below 200 kilometres per hour.
+The ability to exceed the speed of sound in most atmospheres is academic, as local regulations tend to limit supersonic flight to well-defined corridors and many urban jurisdictions require autopilot control and velocities below 200 kilometers per hour.

 All Stingers come equipped with a gravchute ejection system.
 Recommended rider attire is rated as a vacc suit, although most